Cohabitation: Religious views

 Studies have found that religious affiliation correlates with cohabitation and marriage entry.
 People frequently cite religious reasons for their opposition to cohabitation.
 The Roman Catholic Church and nearly all mainstream Protestant denominations around the world oppose cohabitation and consider it to be the sin of fornication.
-However, others, such as the Anglican Church "welcome cohabiting couples in the Church and encourage them to regard cohabitation as a prelude to Christian marriage."
+However, others, such as the Church of England "welcome cohabiting couples in the Church and encourage them to regard cohabitation as a prelude to Christian marriage."

 Religion can also lead to societal pressures against cohabitation especially within highly religious communities.
 Some couples may refrain from cohabitation because one or both partners fear disappointing or alienating conservative family members.
 Young adults who grew up in families that oppose cohabitation have lower rates than their peers.

 The increase in cohabitation in the United States and other developed nations has been linked to the secularization of those countries.
 Researchers have noted that changes in the religious demographics of a society have accompanied the rise in cohabitation.

-Non-marital and same-sex relationships are forbidden by the Islamic law of Zina, and cohabitation is against the law in many Muslim majority countries including Saudi Arabia, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, United Arab Emirates, Sudan, and Yemen.
+Non-marital and same-sex relationships are forbidden by the Islamic law of Zina, and cohabitation is against the law in many Muslim majority countries including Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, United Arab Emirates, Sudan, and Yemen.

 Effects on marriage and family life

 Likelihood of split

 Conflicting studies on the effect of cohabitation on subsequent marriage have been published.
 In countries where the majority of people disapprove of unmarried individuals living together, or a minority of the population cohabits before marriage, marriages resulting from cohabitation are more prone to divorce.
 But in a study on European countries, those where around half of the population cohabits before marriage, cohabitation is not selective of divorce-prone individuals, and no difference in couples that have cohabited before and after marriage is observed.
 In countries such as Italy, the increased risk of marital disruption for people who experienced premarital cohabitation can be entirely attributed to the selection of the most divorce-prone into cohabitation.

 In 2002, the CDC found that for married couples the likelihood percentage of the relationship ending after five years is 20%, for unmarried cohabitators the likelihood percentage is 49%.
 After 10 years the likelihood percentage for the relationship to end is 33% for married couples and 62% for unmarried cohabitators.
 One German study found that in regions with high rates of childbirth to cohabitating parents, no negative effect is observed in cohabitation.
-The study states "union stability of cohabiting mothers is positively related to their prevalence."
+The study states "union stability of cohabiting mothers is positively related to their prevalence".